Suspect Arrested After Stabbing In Everett

 The 28-year-old victim is now at home recovering from his wounds.

 There was a second stabbing in the same area of Everett ten days later.
+That victim, 54-year-old Michael Starr, died.
 Police have not said if the two stabbings are connected.

 Middlesex District Attorney Marian Ryan says a member of the public helped identify the suspect after a sketch was released.